 We are a division of the Department of Heritage and Arts (DHA), within the state government of Utah, responsible for the promotion of the arts and Utah museums.
-Our mission is to advance arts and culture by engaging every Utahn.
+Our mission is to connect people and communities of Utah through Arts and Museums.
 We include the Utah Office of Museum Services and the Utah Arts Council.
 Our goals are to:

 - Increase awareness and understanding of the public value of arts and culture